James Mann, 5th Earl Cornwallis: Family

 Lord Cornwallis was married three times.
 He married firstly Maria Isabella, daughter of Francis Dickens, in 1804.
 After his first wife's death, he married secondly Laura, daughter of William Hayes, in 1829.
 After his second wife's death, he married thirdly Julia, daughter of Thomas Bacon of Redlands House at Reading in Berkshire, in 1842.
 She was the niece of the industrialist, Anthony Bushby Bacon and the aunt of Admiral Reginald Bacon.
 There were children from the first and third marriages.
 Lord Cornwallis died in May 1852, aged 73.
 His only son had died unmarried at the age of 22 and the titles consequently became extinct on his death.

 Cornwallis's daughter from his first marriage, Lady Jemima Isabella, married Charles Wykeham Martin.
 Their son Fiennes assumed the surname of Cornwallis in lieu of his family name in accordance with the will of Caroline Cornwallis.
 The Cornwallis title was revived in 1927 when Fiennes's son and namesake Fiennes Cornwallis was made Baron Cornwallis.

-He was the great-grandson of Charles Cornwallis, 4th Baron Cornwallis; the great-great-grandson of Charles Cornwallis, 3rd Baron Cornwallis; the great-great-great-grandson of Charles Cornwallis, 2nd Baron Cornwallis; and the great-great-great-great-grandson of Frederick Cornwallis, 1st Baron Cornwallis.